lucaszanella/digital-ocean-fingerprint-fix/README.md

 done
 ```

 You'll get the fingerprints of the different keys your host has.
-Put them into `base_droplet_fingerprints` in one of the example's configuration part (currently there's just create_check_fingerprint.py), and configure the rest: if your base droplet is accessible through password (not recommended), insert the `password` and leave key_filename_base_droplet = None.
+Put them into `base_droplet_fingerprints` in one of the example's configuration part (currently there's just `create_check_fingerprint.py`).

+Configure the rest: if your base droplet is accessible through password (not recommended), insert the `password` and leave `key_filename_base_droplet = None`.
 If it's acessible through public key, then put the key's password in the `password` variable, and the path to the file (not the folder) in `key_filename_base_droplet`.
 Scpecify the name of the target droplet in `name_target_droplet` and specify if you want to create it or if it already exists in `create_droplet = True`.
 Don't forget to set up the `target_droplet_config` if you want to create your target droplet.
 Remember to put the same region as the base droplet.

 Now just run